 In this post, I’ll share an overview of the conjunctions occurring this year.
 We’ll also look at a few examples from people on the rise in the early 1980s—the last time Saturn and Pluto met up—and then turn to what the conjunctions suggest for each of us this year.

 For tips about how to interpret this year’s conjunctions in relation to individual birth charts, skip to this section.
 For more about the Saturn-Pluto-Jupiter conjunctions in history, read on.

-Talk about understanding the historic astrology of this year, and one book comes immediately to mind: Richard Tarnas’s Cosmos and Psyche, which seems to be on every astrologer’s reading (or re-reading) list right now.
+Talk about understanding the historic astrology of 2020, and one book comes immediately to mind: Richard Tarnas’s Cosmos and Psyche, which seems to be on every astrologer’s reading (or re-reading) list right now.
 The book, which took Tarnas 10 years to write, correlates astrological cycles with major events in world history.
 (It’s a fascinating read.)